Quansight/Quansight-website/apps/labs/posts/conda-on-colaboratory.md

 * Colab is locked to a single Python version (3.8 at the time of writing).
 So, if you need to use any other Python version in Colab, you won't be able to do that easily.
 * Colab ships many preinstalled packages, but users can only use `apt` or `pip` to update or obtain new ones.

 This means you won't be able to use any other package manager like [`conda`](https://docs.conda.io/projects/conda/en/latest/), which can be a better option for certain projects and data-science fields.
-You might be able to get `conda` to work on Colab after some hacking, but this kind of workaround tends to be break often and lacks reusability.
+You might be able to get `conda` to work on Colab after some hacking, but this kind of workaround tends to break often and lacks reusability.

 To help folks with these limitations and make Colab more user-friendly for `conda` users, we have `condacolab`.